You’ve reached content that’s exclusive to AARP members.

 Completed

-People who eat a lot of seafood, particularly so-called “fatty” fish, may be at lower risk for the loss of thinking skills that can lead to Alzheimer’s disease.
-That’s why, in 2017, the Global Council on Brain Health put fish on its list of encouraged foods and recommended that people eat at least one serving of non-fried fish per week for better brain health.
+People who eat a lot of seafood, particularly so-called “fatty” fish, may be at lower risk for the loss of thinking skills that can be a result of Alzheimer’s disease.
+That’s why, in 2018, AARP’s Global Council on Brain Health put fish on its list of encouraged foods and recommended that people eat at least one serving of non-fried fish per week for better brain health.

-“Most studies show that the equivalent of a Mediterranean diet may prevent cognitive decline,” says geriatrician and neuroscientist Howard Fillit, a member of the council and founding executive director and chief scientific officer of the Alzheimer’s Drug Discovery Foundation.
+“Most studies show that the equivalent of a Mediterranean diet may prevent cognitive decline,” says geriatrician and neuroscientist Howard Fillit, M.D., a member of the GCBH and co-founder and chief science officer of the Alzheimer’s Drug Discovery Foundation.
 “Fruits and vegetables are important, as are oily fish, like salmon, that provide omega-3 fatty acids.”

 Researchers speculate that it’s the omega-3s found in fish oil that serve up the brain benefits, but they don’t know for sure.

 What are omega-3 fatty acids?
-First, your body doesn’t produce them.
-You have to get them from the food you eat.
-They’re in salmon and mackerel; nuts and seeds; plant-derived oils like canola; and processed foods that are enriched with the nutrient.
+They’re called “essential” because you have to get them from the food you eat, according to the National Institutes of Health.
+They’re in salmon and mackerel; nuts and seeds; plant-derived oils like canola; and certain processed foods that are enriched with the nutrient.

 In your body, omega-3s are an important part of the membrane around the exterior of every cell in your body.
-They give your body energy and also have roles to play in your heart, blood vessels, lungs, immune system, and the glands that produce hormones.
-There are three main types omega-3s: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-DHA, for example, is found in large quantities in the eyes, sperm cells and the brain.
+They give your body energy and also have roles to play in your heart, blood vessels, lungs, immune system and the glands that produce hormones.
+There are three main types of omega-3s: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+DHA, for example, is found in large quantities in the eyes and the brain.

-In fact, a few small studies have found that DHA supplements may help people who have begun to lose some thinking skills.
-That’s called mild cognitive impairment, and it can, but does not always, lead to Alzheimer’s disease.
+A few small studies have found that DHA supplements may help people who have mild cognitive impairment, which can, but does not always, lead to dementia.
 Some research also shows that people who have low levels of DHA might benefit from supplements.
 But low DHA is extremely rare in the United States.
 Research that includes people with a rare omega-3 deficiency doesn’t necessarily apply to the population at large.

 Up Next